adilmas13/flutter-starter-kit/README.md

 ## Understanding the project
 1. The project follows some what clean architecture (usecases not included)
    - `packages/presentation`
+      - Every page widget should compulsory extend `BaseStatefulPageWidget`
+      - Every page widget will have its own PageStore which should extend `BasePageStore`
    - `packages/domain`
+      - sanitized dto
    - `packages/data`
+      - Any rest datasource should extend `BaseRemoteDataSource`
+      - Repository should extend `BaseRepository`
    - `packages/di` (additional for dependency injection)
+      - configure dependency tree

 2. The project has two environments, `development` and `production`.
 This can be extended to create more environments
    - Add the required `.env.production` and `.env.development`